 Date: November 18, 2018, 11:00 AM – 7:00 PM

-Join over 100 students from all across Cornell in using the design thinking process to develop a product from start to finish at the 3rd Annual Creative Sprint.
+About: Join over 100 students from all across Cornell in using the design thinking process to develop a product from start to finish at the 3rd Annual Creative Sprint.
 Creative Sprint is a public, 8-hour, team based competition to develop products with market viability and solutions for social impact.
 The event culminates in each team’s final presentation to a panel of industry professionals, local entrepreneurs and Cornell’s experienced professors to determine the winner.
 Register for the event individually or as a group of up to 5 people.
 Food will be provided throughout the event, as will all necessary materials.
-Just bring your experiences and skills!.
+Just bring your experiences and strong skills!.

 Open To: ALL

 Blackstone Charitable Foundation and Techstars invite you to a reception to celebrate our 2nd Annual LaunchPad Training Camp, an innovative two-day program aimed to supercharge collegiate entrepreneurs from across the Blackstone LaunchPad powered by Techstars global network.

 The reception will take place from 6:30 – 8:30 PM on Wednesday November 7th in New York City, and will give attendees a chance to meet students from across the LaunchPad network .